odeoteknologi/odeo-python-sdk/README.md

 Python library for calling Odeo For Business API, such as _Disbursement_, _Payment Gateway_, _Cash_, and _Sub Users_
 services.

-## Requirements

-The SDK supports the following Python versions:

-- Python 3.9 and later

 ## Installation

+The SDK currently supports Python 3.9 and later.

 To use Odeo Python SDK, install the latest version with `pip`: